jhpyle/docassemble/demo.md

   Another way to write functions in docassemble is to write methods that act on docassemble objects, which you define in your objects.py file within your package.
-def: kid_defs
-mako: |
-  <%def name="describe_as_adorable(person)"> \
-  ${ person } is adorable. \
-  </%def>
 ---
-question: |
-  On a scale of 1 to 10, how much hatred do you harbor toward
-  ${ case.defendant }?
-fields:
-  no label: hatred_level
-  datatype: range
-  min: 1
-  max: 10
----
 comment: |
-  The following question is the interview's main endpoint.
-This question has two attachment documents.
+  This very long question is the interview's main endpoint (it offers to define client_done, which was referred to in the mandatory code block above.
+This question has two "attachment" documents.
 Most of the questions in the interview are asked because they are needed by this question or one of its attachments.

-  This section demonstrates use of the "need" clause to gather information about the case's plaintiffs and defendants up front.
+  This question also demonstrates use of the "need" directive to gather information about the case's plaintiffs and defendants up front.
 This is not strictly necessary, because the case caption will cause those questions to be answered.
 However, the "need" clause forces docassemble to gather the information up front, before it starts processing the question and its attachments.
 This helps to direct the order of the questions in a more sensible fashion.
-sets: client_done
+event: client_done
 progress: 100
 question: |
   % if client_has_standing: